The Cryo-Electron Microscopy Center

 Screening for microcrystals for electron diffraction and structure determination

 Our Glacios cryo-electron microscope is equipped with the Thermo Scientific MicroED Package and a CETA-D Camera, plus Thermo Scientific EPU-D™ software for screening and automated data acquisition.
-The HWI cryo-EM center team can analyze the data and perform structural determination.

 Our facilty is purposely designed to produce the highest quality data with our Glacios 200 kV microscope, Volta phase plate, and Falcon 4 and Ceta-D detectors.

 We offer a range of services up to and including complete structural solutions.

 Past publications involving members of the Cryo-EM Center

 - Loss of SATB1 Induces p21-Dependent Cellular Senescence in Post-mitotic Dopaminergic Neurons.

 Riessland M, Kolisnyk B, Kim TW, Cheng J, Ni J, Pearson JA, Park EJ, Dam K, Acehan D, Ramos-Espiritu LS, Wang W, Zhang J, Shim JW, Ciceri G, Brichta L, Studer L, Greengard P. Cell Stem Cell.
 2019 Oct 3;25(4):514-530.e8. doi: 10.1016/j.stem.2019.08.013.
 Epub 2019 Sep 19.